-Theorem 5.2.
+THEOREM 5.2.
 It is hard for attackers to find out a source node under both passive and active attacks.

-$$Z_1 = |N{\rm comp}|\gamma \tag{11}$$
+$$\mathbf{Z}{1} = |N{comp}|\boldsymbol{\gamma} \tag{11}$$

-5.2.
-Communication relationship anonymity
+5.2 Communication Relationship Anonymity

-Communication relationship should be protected, otherwise an attacker may infer the identity of a source node or the base station [12].
-If node i receives a message and then transmits it to a neighbor j with the form $m_i$ at time t, then node j transmits it to its neighbor r with a different form $m_i$ , where $i \neq j \neq r$ .
-According to the anonymous data forwarding scheme (in Section 4.4.2), $m_i$ includes anonymous identity and encrypted message body, denoted as $m_i$ .identity and $m_i$ .body, respectively.
-Only if an attacker can tell that $m_i$ and $m_j$ are the same message (i.e., they have the same message body after decryption), the communication relationship between i and j is discovered.
-Let $M = m_1, m_2, ..., m_p$ denote the messages sent by all the neighbors of node i during a time interval $t' \in (t, t + \varepsilon]$ , where $\varepsilon$ is the upper bound of transmission latency.
+Communication relationship should be protected, otherwise an attacker may infer the identity of a source node or the base station [7].
+If node i receives a message and then transmits it to a neighbor j with the form m_i at time t, then node j transmits it to its neighbor r with a different form m_j , where $i\neq j\neq r$.
+According to the anonymous data forwarding scheme (in 4.4.2), m_i includes anonymous identity and encrypted message body, denoted as m_i .identity and m_i .body, respectively.
+Only if an attacker can tell that m_i and m_j are the same message (i.e., they have the same message body after decryption), the communication relationship between i and j is discovered.
+Let $M=\{m_1,m_2,...,m_p\}$ denotes the messages sent by all the neighbors of node i during a time interval $t' \in (t, t+\varepsilon]$, where ε is the upper bound of transmission latency.
 As long as two (out of the three) nodes are not compromised, then the communication relationship anonymity is guaranteed.
 Suppose nodes i and j are not compromised.
-The attacker cannot decrypt the message body $m_i$ .body transmitted from i to j because he does not know $k{i \leftrightarrow j}$ .
-Hence, the attacker cannot tell if any $m_j \in M$ satisfies that $D{k_i \leftrightarrow r}(m_j.body) = D{k_i \leftrightarrow i}(m_i.body)$ (i.e., if they have the same message body after decryption), where $D_k(m)$ means decrypting m by key k.
+The attacker cannot decrypt the message body m_i .body transmitted from i to j because he doesn't know $k{i\leftrightarrow j}$.
+Hence, the attacker cannot tell if any $m_j \in M$ satisfies that $D{k{inv}}(m_j \, body) := D{k{inv}}(m_i \, body)$ (i.e., if they have the same message body after decryption), where $D_k(m)$ means decrypting m by key k.
 Thus, the communication relationship anonymity is ensured.

-5.3.
-Base station anonymity
+5.3 Base Station Anonymity

-Because there is no information about the base station included in any message and all messages are indistinguishable, passive attackers cannot find out which node the base station is on the basis of captured messages.
+Since there is no information about the base station included in any message and all messages are indistinguishable, passive attackers cannot find out which node the base station is based on captured messages.
 Moreover, the base station behaves like a normal sensor node.
-As for active attackers, they may compromise several sensor nodes in a short period, get information from these compromised nodes, and find out the communication relationship among the neighboring nodes.
-However, because of the probabilistic forwarding node selection scheme, it is hard for an attacker to find out who the base station is even if he can infer the communication relationship between two compromised neighboring nodes.
+As for active attackers, they may compromise several sensor nodes in a short time period, get information from these compromised nodes, and find out the communication relationship among the neighboring nodes.
+However, due to the probabilistic forwarding node selection scheme, it is hard for an attacker to find out who the base station is even if he can infer the communication relationship between two compromised neighboring nodes.
 Although an attacker can identify a broadcast message within the transmission range of each compromised node, he cannot find out the base station by the timing order of the broadcast transmissions, because a random delay is added for each broadcast message.
 Hence, the base station anonymity is provided.